-Section 3.10 Family Consent to Release of Information
+Section 3.11 Family Consent to Release of Information

-HUD requires each adult family member and the head of household, spouse or co-head regardless of age, to sign HUD's consent form, Authorization for the Release of Information/Privacy Act Notice, and other consent form as needed to collect information relevant to the family's eligibility and level of assistance.
+HUD requires each adult family member and the head of household, spouse, or co-head regardless of age, to sign HUD's consent form, Authorization for the Release of Information/Privacy Act

+Notice, and other consent form as needed to collect information relevant to the family's eligibility and level of assistance.
 The Authority must deny admissions to the program if any member of the applicant family fails to sign and submit required consent forms.

-Section 3.11 Citizenship Status
+Section 3.12 Citizenship Status

 Housing assistance is available only to individuals who are U.S. citizens, U.S. nationals, or noncitizens that have eligible immigration status.
 At least one family member must be a citizen, national or noncitizen with eligible immigration status in order for the family to qualify for assistance.
 Applicants must meet the documentation requirements of citizenship or eligible immigration status.
 Persons claiming citizenship are required to provide verification of citizenship through United States passport; Resident alien card; Registration card; Social Security card; or other appropriate documentation.
 Persons claiming eligible immigration status must present appropriate immigration documents which are verified by the Authority through Immigrations and Naturalization Service.
-Non-citizens claiming eligible immigration status; one of the INS documents specified in the attached Non-Citizen Rule Summary of Documentation Requirements prepared by HUD; A signed verification consent form describing transmission and use of the information obtained.
+Non-citizens claiming eligible immigration status must provide all of the following evidence: The signed declaration of eligible immigration status; one of the INS documents specified in the attached Non-Citizen Rule Summary of Documentation Requirements prepared by HUD; A signed verification consent form describing transmission and use of the information obtained.
 Providing housing assistance to noncitizens students is prohibited.
 All applicant families will be notified of the requirement to submit evidence of their citizenship status when they apply.

-Section 3.12 Social Security Numbers
+Section 3.13 Social Security Numbers